Ed. D., Leadership, Policy, and Organizations, Vanderbilt University, 2008

 - Phi Delta Kappa

-Holland, J., Eckert, J., & Allen, M. (in press).
+Holland, J., Eckert, J., & Allen, M. (2015).
 From pre-service to teacher leadership: Meeting the future in educator preparation.
 Association of Teacher Educators Yearbook XXIII.

 Eckert, J. (2014, October).
 Teach like a novice: Classroom management lessons from beginning teachers.
 Phi Delta Kappan, 96(2), 13-18.

 Eckert, J. (2014).
 Christian liberal arts teacher preparation for 21st century students.
 Religion & Education, 41(2), 207-19.
 Retrieved from Religion & Education>>

 Eckert, J. (2013, February).
 Increasing educator effectiveness: Lessons learned from selected TIF sites.
 A report for Capitol Hill prepared with funding from the National Institute for Excellence in Teaching.
 Retrieved from the National Institute for Excellence in Teaching >>